tKetelhut95/Databricks-Projects/AWS-Glue-DC-Transactions/README.md

   * You have identified a new data source that releases transactions executed by the DC government on a monthly basis
   * The Leadership Team wants you to build a Data Pipeline that pulls this data starting May 2024 and all future data after that
   * Every time a new file is uploaded to the S3 Bucket, the Data Pipeline needs to run automatically and send output data to a Postgres database where Business Intelligence Engineer and Analyst teams can work with the data
-  * Maximize cost savings on compute and storage by only pulling in the absolutely necessary fields and grouping the data to minimize the row count

 ## Architecture: